vijayemmanuel/todo-mobile/README.md

 #Postgres DB Connection Security group

-The EC2 and Postgres should nomrally be in the same VPC.
+The EC2 and Postgres should normally be in the same VPC.
 Open the the Incoming traffic for EC2 on the DB security group

 #Credits